Guides

 Now that you have encrypted card data, what’s next?

 Using Evervault, you can process or share the encrypted data.
-You could use a Function or a Cage to return the last 4 digits of the card number, or you could use Outbound Relay to send the encrypted data to a payments processor, and have it decrypted in-flight so that they receive the card details in plaintext.
+You could use a Function or an Enclave to return the last 4 digits of the card number, or you could use Outbound Relay to send the encrypted data to a payments processor, and have it decrypted in-flight so that they receive the card details in plaintext.